rudybarua23/LinkedList/README.md

 - Node holds { value, next }.
 - LinkedList keeps a head pointer and traverses via next to implement all operations.
 - The included demo builds a list, logs intermediate states, and asserts expected results.
-The test runner is invoked at the bottom of list.js (runTests();).
+The test runner is invoked at the bottom of list.js runTests();.